 Cloud Bigtable is a sparsely populated table that can scale to billions of rows and thousands of columns, enabling you to store terabytes or even petabytes of data.
 A single value in each row is indexed; this value is known as the row key.
-Cloud Bigtable is ideal for storing very large amounts of single-keyed data with very low latency.
-It supports high read and write throughput at low latency, and it is an ideal data source for MapReduce operations.
+Bigtable is ideal for storing large amounts of single-keyed data with low latency.
+It supports high read and write throughput at low latency, and it's an ideal data source for MapReduce operations.

-Cloud Bigtable is exposed to applications through multiple client libraries, including a supported extension to the Apache HBase library for Java.
-As a result, it integrates with the existing Apache ecosystem of open-source Big Data software.
+Bigtable is exposed to applications through multiple client libraries, including a supported extension to the Apache HBase library for Java.
+As a result, it integrates with the existing Apache ecosystem of open source big data software.

-Cloud Bigtable's powerful back-end servers offer several key advantages over a self-managed HBase installation:
+Bigtable's powerful backend servers offer several key advantages over a self-managed HBase installation:

 - Simple administration.
-Cloud Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
+Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
 To replicate your data, simply add a second cluster to your instance, and replication starts automatically.
-No more managing masters or regions; just design your table schemas, and Cloud Bigtable will handle the rest for you.
+No more managing replicas or regions; just design your table schemas, and Bigtable will handle the rest for you.

 - Cluster resizing without downtime.
-You can increase the size of a Cloud Bigtable cluster for a few hours to handle a large load, then reduce the cluster's size again—all without any downtime.
-After you change a cluster's size, it typically takes just a few minutes under load for Cloud Bigtable to balance performance across all of the nodes in your cluster.
+You can increase the size of a Bigtable cluster for a few hours to handle a large load, then reduce the size of the cluster again—all without any downtime.
+After you change a cluster's size, it typically takes just a few minutes under load for Bigtable to balance performance across all of the nodes in your cluster.

 What it's good for

-Cloud Bigtable is ideal for applications that need very high throughput and scalability for non-structured key/value data, where each value is typically no larger than 10 MB.
-Cloud Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.
+Bigtable is ideal for applications that need high throughput and scalability for key/value data, where each value is typically no larger than 10 MB.
+Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.

-You can use Cloud Bigtable to store and query all of the following types of data:
+You can use Bigtable to store and query all of the following types of data: